-How close your tree is to power lines and communications lines, especially high voltage power lines?
-If the tree is close to these, it will cost affect the tree removal will cost.
+How close is your tree to existing communication or power lines, especially high voltage power lines?
+If the tree is close to these, it will cost affect the tree removal price.
 A tree that grows next to high voltage lines likely over $2,000.

 3) Do you Have the Required Permits?

 Portland’s trees are a vital and protected resource of the city, so it is important to check with the city government to find out what permits are required.
 Portland requires formal approval for removal of ‘street trees’ which grow in the public right-of-way, as well as on private property.
 Trees over a certain size or in a certain district may also require permitting.